 - dark chocolate chunks or chocolate chips for topping (optional) **

 - Add all ingredients except the dates, pecans and sun butter into a food processor.
-Blend until carrots are broken up into tiny pieces, about 10-15 seconds.
+Process until carrots are broken up into tiny pieces, about 10-15 seconds.

-- Add in dates and blend until the dates are broken up and well combined, another 10 seconds.
+- Add in dates and process until the dates are broken up and well combined, another 10 seconds.

-- Add in the pecans and sun butter and blend until well combined.
-You may need to stop the food processor and scrap the sides or break up the batter a few times.
+- Add in the pecans, sun butter, and chocolate chips if using and process until well combined.
+You may need to stop the food processor and scrap the sides to break up the batter a few times.

-- Taste for sweetness and add maple syrup if desired.
+- Taste for sweetness and add a tablespoon or so maple syrup if desired.

 - Cover an 8" square baking pan with parchment paper.
 Make sure the parchment paper hangs off the edges so the squares are easy to lift out.
 You can definitely use a larger pan, the squares will just be thinner.